compsecio/ctfbook/src/tools/vm-snapshots.md

 One of the coolest features of VMs is the ability to take "snapshots".
 You are, in essence, saving the state of a VM at that instant in time.
 You can then roll back changes to a previous known state whenever needed.

-For CTF work, a workflow I see quite a bit is:
+For CTF competitions, a workflow I see quite a bit is:
 1. Create a VM and tweak with all the tools you will need.
 2. Snapshot the VM.
 3. Start a challenge.
 This may require you to install new software, add new packages to Python, add temporary entries to /etc/hosts, download binaries for reverse engineering, etc.